mpa139/allanlab/_pages/openings.md

 # Open positions

-*We currently don't have funding for additional PhD and postdoc positions.
-We can only welcome you if you have a fellowship.*
+**Note: We currently don't have funding for additional PhD and postdoc positions.
+We can only welcome you if you have a fellowship.**

 We are always looking for new group members with passion, talent, and grit!